yracine/device-type.myneurio/readme.md

 * Click on Oauth (middle of the page), and enable OAuth in Smart app
 * Hit "Update" at the bottom

-h) Update the client id and client secret at the end of the file.

-- def getSmartThingsClientId() { "kjPlS3AAQtaUGlmB30IU9g" } - substitute your client id here!

-- def getSmartThingsPrivateKey() { "Insert your private API Key here!" } - substitute your client secret here!

-i) Go back to the code window, and hit the "publish/for me" button at the top right corner
+h) Go back to the code window, and hit the "publish/for me" button at the top right corner

 ******************************************************************************************
 5) Optionally, you can activate live logging for more tracing